 One of the best fast bowling tips for beginners is to start simple.
 Instead of trying to bowl at maximum pace immediately, focus on hitting the same area consistently.
 Accuracy and control form the foundation of every successful fast bowler.

+If you want to know how to bowl fast and accurate in cricket, then your search ends here.
+Drills will comprise a major component of your fast bowling basics.
 Consistently bowling in the right areas is a skill that develops through repetition and structured training.
 These fast bowling drills are designed to improve control, rhythm, and release consistency while helping bowlers understand how to attack the stumps and pressure batters.

 Target Cone Drill

-Place two or three cones on a good length area just outside the off stump.
-The bowler’s goal is to repeatedly land the ball as close to the cones as possible.
+The bowler’s goal is to repeatedly land the cricket ball as close to the cones as possible.

 What This Drill Improves